floriankraemer/floriankraemer.github.io/_posts/Documentation.markdown

 title: "Documentation - You think its boring?"
 categories: software-architecture
 tags: software-architecture, documentation
+draft: false
+comments: true
 ---

 Is this article will try to give you an overview of the different types of documentations For whom they are useful and should be written for and provide you some tips and tricks what you could do to write better documentation.

 Let's start with one of the biggest false claims I've seen: Self documenting code.
+After that we'll look at different types of documentation and stakeholders and their needs.

 ## "Self-documenting code" is a big Lie

-The so-called "self documenting code" is very often, if not always, a big lie or an excuse when people knowingly use it to justify the abundance of proper documentation.
+The so-called "self-documenting code" is very often, if not always, a big lie or an excuse when people knowingly use it to justify the absence of proper documentation.

-Code that will be very self-explanatory to a very high degree would mean, that the code will have to be very expressive, very decoupled and very well named.
-Take a moment and reflect about that sentence.
-How often do you see code that actually reflects the ubiquity's language that the business is using in the code and how often is the domain model well separated from the actual frameworks surrounding it?
-We are basically talking about clean architecture, clean code and applying the ubiquitous language.
-This is in fact not a very common thing to see in the real world.
+For code to be truly self-explanatory, it would have to be very expressive, highly decoupled, and well-named.
+Take a moment to reflect on that sentence.
+How often do you see code that actually reflects the ubiquitous language of the business, and how often is the domain model well-separated from the actual frameworks surrounding it?
+We are essentially talking about clean architecture, clean code, and applying the ubiquitous language.
+In reality, this is not very common.

-How is code supposed to document the actual requirements of your infrastructure and your non-functional requirements?
-How is code documenting the decisions that led to its existence and how it is structured?
-Code is within the solution space that solves problems from the problem space coming from the business and not technology, so how is code supposed to reflect any of that?
+How is code supposed to document the actual requirements of your infrastructure and non-functional requirements?
+How does it document the decisions that led to its existence and structure?
+Code exists within the solution space, solving problems from the problem space that comes from the business, not technology.
+So how can code reflect any of that?

-Code can have a very good readability and understandability, but that doesn't mean it is documenting anything.
-It will just make the code more accessible, easier to read and understand but not really documenting it.
-Being good faith I assume that this is actually what most people mean when they talk about self-documenting code.
+Code can be highly readable and understandable, but that doesn't mean it is documented.
+Readable code makes it easier to understand but does not replace documentation.
+In good faith, I assume that when people talk about self-documenting code, this is actually what they mean.

-In a nutshell: If your non-technical stakeholders, who can't write code, like your product owner, can read your code and also your test code and *understand* it and see it matches their requirements based on the language they read, then you have achieved very clean code.
-But that still doesn't mean it is documented.
-I know this is not what some of you wanted to read.
+Do this if you want to validate if your code is "self documenting": If your non-technical stakeholders, such as your product owner, can read your code and tests, understand them, and see that they match their requirements based on the language used, then you have achieved very clean code.

+But that still doesn’t mean it is documented.

 ## Types of Documentation

-Developers very often tend to think about documentation as either "doc blocks", inline comments or the best some documents they can put into the repository.
-These
+Developers often think of documentation as either "doc blocks," inline comments, or, at best, some documents stored in the repository.

-But there are different types of documentation that target different audiences and purposes, because not every stakeholder is interested in the same type of documentation.
-The different types require a different maintenance effort or can be discarded after they fulfilled their purpose.
+But there are different types of documentation, each targeting different audiences and serving different purposes.
+Not every stakeholder is interested in the same type of documentation.
+Some documentation requires ongoing maintenance, while others can be discarded after serving their purpose.

 ### Architectural Documentation

 Architectural documentation provides a comprehensive overview of the system's structure, components, and interactions.
-It outlines the design decisions, patterns, and principles guiding the development of the software architecture.
-This documentation serves as a map for developers, guiding them in implementing and maintaining the system.
+It outlines the design decisions, patterns, and principles guiding software architecture.
+This documentation serves as a roadmap for developers, helping them implement and maintain the system.
 It typically includes architectural diagrams, component descriptions, design rationale, and key interfaces.

-There are different "views" on the system.
-High-level diagrams, showing the overall system architecture, deployment or infrastructure related views that explain how the application is deployed within the environment it lives in.
+There are different "views" of the system, such as high-level diagrams that show the overall system architecture and deployment or infrastructure-related views that explain how the application is deployed within its environment.

-C4 and Arc42 are two way of documenting architecture.
+C4 and Arc42 are two common ways of documenting architecture.

-Those architectural documents are usually long-lived and should be maintained by the architects to represent the status quo of the system.
+Architectural documents are usually long-lived and should be maintained by architects to reflect the system's current state.

 ### Architectural Decision Records (ADRs)

-How often did you encounter the situation in which you were asking yourself "Why was this ever done like it is?".
-Well, there might have been a time in which the perceived bad thing you see today was a good decision and the system evolved but was not properly refactored and adapted.
-An ADR would be able to give you the historic context and maybe even alternatives that you could apply today.
+How often have you asked yourself, "Why was this ever done like this?"
+Well, there might have been a time when the decision that seems bad today was actually a good one.
+The system may have evolved, but without proper refactoring and adaptation.
+An ADR provides historical context and may even document alternative approaches that could be applied today.

-ADRs are documents that capture important architectural decisions, along with their context and rationale.
+ADRs capture important architectural decisions along with their context and rationale.
 They help teams track why certain choices were made, ensuring continuity and shared understanding over time.
 ADRs typically follow a structured format, including the decision, its reasoning, alternatives considered, and consequences.

 By maintaining ADRs, teams improve knowledge sharing, facilitate future refactoring, and avoid revisiting past decisions unnecessarily.
 They are especially useful in complex, long-lived projects where architectural choices evolve with changing requirements and constraints.